Worried about coronavirus I tried social distancing. Here's why it failed.

 It wasn’t going well.

-But the clean air proved good for my building coronavirus anxiety and good for my number.
+But the clean air proved good for my building anxiety and good for my number.

 On the way back to Melbourne on Friday, I met my parents for lunch in a small town cafe.

-They were about to sneak over the border to Tasmania, and depending on how this all goes, I might not see them for a while.
+They were about to travel home to Tasmania before the border controls, and depending on how this all goes, I might not see them for a while.

 Chuck in the 13 people my three family members came in close contact with on that day, and the four people my housemates saw, and I hit 129.

 My hand sanitiser started to make squelching noises.
-It was running out.
+It was running out and so, too, was my confidence.

-Saturday my housemates went to their partners places and came back having made contact with six people and potentially bring a fresh wave of coronavirus with them.
+On Saturday my housemates went to their partners’ places and came back having made contact with six people – for all I know, bringing a fresh wave of coronavirus with them.
 Great.

-Up my number went.
-Squelch the hand sanitiser went, as did my anxiety.

-On Sunday I caught public transport to Sunbury to panic-buy a PlayStation.
+On Sunday I caught public transport to Sunbury to buy a PlayStation, as rumours of lockdown continued to circulate among my friends.

 I met two people, and their newborn baby, and headed back to my house.